saquer0716/AnzTask-Android/Documentation/intro/problem_analize.rst

  - Also support image lazy loading
  - Http cache

-.. important:: Even though we only have just on RESTful API here, we still need to thing about how to make our work easier if in the future the API is updated or more API need to be supported.
+.. important:: Even though we only have just one RESTful API here, we still need to thing about how to make our work easier if in the future the API is updated or more API need to be supported.
 Use generic class and polymorphism should do the trick.

 Module Structure
 ================